JORO-NIMO/aero-mind-wellness1/README.md

 # Aero Mind Wellness

-A lightweight web app for tracking and improving mental wellness.
-Includes user settings, wearable integration, and a dashboard page with vetted mental health links.
+Pilot wellness demo web app built with Vite + React + Tailwind.
+Includes demo authentication (login/sign-up with company email, worker ID, phone, DOB), onboarding, dashboard with mock wearable data, AI-powered insights (what‑if simulation), settings bound to the signed-in profile, and a resources page.
+All demo data is stored locally in the browser.

 ## Quick start (Windows)